Laura Barr interviews sociologist Andrea Malkin Brenner on college readiness, resilience, and the transition to independence.

 High school is structured for supervision.
 College is structured for independence.
 The shift from external accountability to internal regulation is significant.
 Students must manage long-term planning, time management, and emotional regulation.

-Executive functioning—planning, initiating, prioritizing, and following through—becomes central.
+Executive function coaching—helping students build planning, task initiation, prioritization, and follow-through—becomes central during this transition.
 The interesting fact is that almost all students are under-practiced in independent regulation.

 How Parents Should Shift Their Role